- Gallery

 MalAria

 The general risk to catch malaria in Bali is very small.
 Nevertheless, we recommend that you use an insect repellent if necessary.
-As for malarial prophylactics, we suggest you consult with your doctor for more information
+As for malarial prophylactics, we suggest you consult with your doctor for more informationStaying in contact

 Wifi is available at Coral View Villas.
 Prepaid local SIM Cards are also available, SIM cards on Bali are very affordable and can be used as long as you have an unlocked phone.
 The vendor needs to take your passport details and name and will then usually register the new sim card online for your you.
-This will take anything between 2-24 hours.
+This will take anything between 2-24 hours.What payment method is accepted

 The national currency is the Indonesian Rupiah (IDR).
 ATMs are available and typically charge a small transaction fee which will be added to whatever fee your bank charges.
 An international exchange fee may also apply.
+You’ll be able to exchange major currencies at the airport and in banks throughout Bali, however, pay attention to the exchange rate advertised.
+Most of the tourist hubs accept Visa and Master Card there is a 3.5% surcharge on all credit card transactions.What to bring

 - Casual, tropical attire is the norm in Bali.
 There are not strict dress codes, other than when you visit religious sites.